Gentlemen Prefer Blondes (novel): Background

-Upon arriving at her home, Loos forgot about the story.
-She later rediscovered the manuscript when unpacking her suitcase.
-Deciding that Mencken might enjoy it, she placed the manuscript in an envelope and mailed it to him.
-Mencken, a close friend to whom Loos was sexually attracted, enjoyed the deprecatory piece and forwarded the manuscript to Henry Sell, the editor of Harper's Bazaar.
+Upon arriving at her home, Loos forgot about the story, but she rediscovered the manuscript after unpacking her suitcases.
+Piqued at Mencken, she placed the manuscript in an envelope and mailed it to him.
+Mencken enjoyed the deprecatory piece and forwarded the manuscript to Henry Sell, the editor of Harper's Bazaar.
 Sell accepted the story for publication, and he urged Loos to continue writing about the blonde flapper's escapades.
 Due to the popularity of Loos' stories, the magazine's circulation skyrocketed, and Boni & Liveright published the stories in book form in November 1925.